waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **Trap Battles:** Certain wild encounters appear to be 'trap' battles where the 'RUN' option is disabled (Observed: Wigglytuff, KADABRA; Suspected: Ditto).
     - **Fossil Regeneration:** The Cinnabar Lab has a machine to regenerate fossils.
     - **NPC Passability:** Some NPCs, like the Super Nerd in Rock Tunnel B1F at (4,6), can be walked through.
-    - **Dig Mechanic (Corrected):** Using the move 'Dig' while inside Mt.
-Moon does NOT function like an Escape Rope.
-It teleports the player to a fixed, predetermined location on Route 3 at (62, 1), not the last used entrance.
+    - **Dig Mechanic (Inconsistent):** Using 'Dig' in Mt.
+Moon has inconsistent effects.
+It has been observed to teleport the player to a fixed location on Route 3 at (62, 1), but it has also been observed to do nothing, leaving the player in the same spot.
+The trigger for the teleport is currently unknown.
 - **Tile Mechanics (Verified):**
     - `impassable`: Solid barrier.
 Cannot be entered.
     - `ground`: Standard walkable tile.